 Eventually, the branches will begin to experience dieback, which could cause your hibiscus to become completely dead in a very short time.

-Frequently Asked Questions about White Hibiscus Care
+Frequently Asked Questions About White Hibiscus Care

 What is the difference between a hardy and tropical hibiscus?

 The hardy hibiscus is perennial, meaning that it blooms during the warmer months and goes into dormancy during the winter.
 The tropical hibiscus is an evergreen plant, meaning that its leaves remain green throughout the year.
-When it comes to plant care, both enjoy similar temperaments
+When it comes to plant care, both enjoy similar temperatures.

 Do hibiscus flowers come back every year?

-Yes.
 Hibiscus are perennial plants meaning that they flower and bloom once a year, usually during the spring and summer months.

 Should you deadhead a hibiscus?